Cyphexl/placename-insights/docs/doc-final.md

 ## Clustering

-Before machine learning, we need to cluster these city by  so we choose K-means model to do this job.
-Considering the huge difference between different country, like location, culture, population, language, GDP and so on, so we use the gapminderto do the K-means method, and we need use the **_PCA_** method to do  dimension reduction analysis.
+Before machine learning, we need to cluster this city by  so we choose K-means model to do this job.
+Considering the vast difference between different countries, like location, culture, population, language, GDP and so on, so we use the Gapminder to do the K-means method, and we need to use the **_PCA_** method to do dimension reduction analysis.

 > ```python
 > data = normalize(np.array(netArr),axis=0)